MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-consolidated.md

 - **Utilize the MITRE ATT&CK knowledge base:** Use the [MITRE ATT&CK](https://attack.mitre.org/) knowledge base to help develop threat models and methodologies for common real-world attack tactics and techniques.

 - **Shift left:** Use segregated environments with different access levels for pre-production vs production.
-This approach will help you shift left, addign security concerns to all phases of development and providing flexibility in lower environments.
+This approach will help you shift left, adding security concerns to all phases of development and providing flexibility in lower environments.

 ### Azure facilitation